donaldrauscher/blog/_posts/2016-11-06-election-riddler.markdown

 permalink: /election-riddler
 ---

 [This week's Riddler](http://fivethirtyeight.com/features/a-puzzle-will-you-yes-you-decide-the-election/) tasked us with calculating the probability of being the deciding vote in a toss-up election.
 For simplicity, I'm going to assume that there are an even number of other voters (an odd number of total voters).
-We can model the number of votes for "our" candidate as a binominal random variable.
-The probability of a split election is therefore simply:
+We can model the number of votes for "our" candidate as a binominal random variable, making the probability of a split election simply:
 {% raw %}
 <div class="equation" data-expr="\binom{N}{N/2} \left( \frac{1}{2} \right)^{N}"></div>
 {% endraw %}

-Since there is a nice asymptotic expression for the [central binomial coefficient](https://en.wikipedia.org/wiki/Central_binomial_coefficient), we can derive a simple expression for the probability of being the deciding vote as N goes to infinity:
+Since there is a nice asymptotic expression for the [central binomial coefficient](https://en.wikipedia.org/wiki/Central_binomial_coefficient), we can derive a simple expression for the probability of being the deciding vote for large N:
 {% raw %}
 <div class="equation" data-expr="\lim_{N \to \infty } \binom{2N}{N} \approx \frac{4^{N}}{\sqrt{\pi\,N}} \rightarrow \binom{N}{N/2} \left( \frac{1}{2} \right)^{N} \approx \sqrt{\frac{2}{\pi\,N}} \quad \text{for large N}"></div>
 <div class="equation" data-expr="\lim_{N \to \infty } \binom{N}{N/2} \left( \frac{1}{2} \right)^{N} = 0"></div>
 {% endraw %}

 Intuitively, it makes sense that, as N goes to infinity, the probability that we are the deciding vote converges to zero.
-After all, a split election among the remaining N votes becomes a smaller and smaller proportion of the available outcomes.
+Although technically the most probable individual outcome, a split election becomes a smaller and smaller proportion of the possible outcomes.
+Nevertheless, I'm still voting on Tuesday.